xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/multi-vendor_getting_started_for_admin.md

 ## Step 13: Check and adjust the Multi-vendor Appearance settings
-The store administrator should set the Appearance preferences on the {% link "Multi-vendor addon settings page" ref_nFq48dhr %}.
+The store administrator should set the Appearance preferences on the {% link "Multi-vendor addon settings page" ref_nFq48dhr %} to adjust the appearance of the vendor list in the customer area and the way vendor rating is displayed.

 ## Step 14: Consider activating other Multivendor-related addons
 The store administrator may choose to extend the functionality of their multivendor X-Cart store/online marketplace by other X-Cart addons.
 See {% link "Multivendor components" ref_MRQEvicQ %} for an overview of the addons typically used with Multi-vendor.